Tag: Mirrors (Page 6 of 8)

 Monster

 “Don’t call me Gaga” she exclaims: “I’ve never seen one like that before!”
 It starts like a typical Euro tune but then the drums pound away in accented syncopation.
-The dark lyrics almost have as many deviant sexual thoughts as an episode of True Blood: “That boy is a monster, he ate my heart and then he ate my brain!”
+Often referring to her enthusiastic followers as Little Monsters, the dark lyrics almost have as many deviant sexual thoughts as an episode of True Blood: “That boy is a monster, he ate my heart and then he ate my brain!”

 Available on the album ‘The Fame Monster’